HarryLovesCode/Vulkan-API-Book/chap6/chap6.md

 uint32_t imageCount = caps.minImageCount + 1;
 ```

-If we asked for more images that are supported, we should just go with the maximum:
+If we asked for more images than the implementation supports, we'll have to settle for less:

 ```cpp
 if (imageCount > caps.maxImageCount)